Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: Simulation Results and Analysis

 In the simulations, we consider both single- and multi-LIS cases.
-In both cases, we consider a scenario in which the devices are randomly and uniformly distributed within a three-dimensional space of $4$ m$\times$ $4$ m $\times$ $2$ m in front of each LIS.
+In both cases, we consider a scenario in which the devices are randomly and uniformly distributed within a three-dimensional space of $x_{\rm{L}}$ m$\times$ $y_{\rm{L}}$ m $\times$ $2$ m in front of each LIS.
+For the uniform device distribution, we consider a simple grid approach that randomly selects $K$ points among the grid points in a three-dimensional space evenly divided by $0.1$ m intervals.
 For the single-LIS case, $N=1$ and only a single target LIS is located in two-dimensional Cartesian space along the $xy$-plane.
 For the multi-LIS case, to be able to consider the effect of pilot contamination, we assume a total of $N=4$ LISs consist of one target LIS and three neighboring LISs, located on both sides and in front of the target LIS, as shown in Fig. \ref{fig.3}.
-The parameters presented in Fig. \ref{fig.3} are such that $x_{\rm{L}} = y_{\rm{L}} = 4$, $d_{x} = 4$, and $d_{z} = 6$.
+Each LIS is divided into $K$ LIS units with $5\times K/5$ grid and the parameters presented in Fig. \ref{fig.3} are such that $x_{\rm{L}} =10L$, $y_{\rm{L}} = 2LK/5$, $d_{x} = 4$, and $d_{z} = 6$.
+Each device is assigned to each LIS unit depending on the distance between the center of each LIS unit and device.
 All LISs are assumed to share the same frequency band, each of which serves $K$ devices and reuses $K$ pilot sequences.
+In our simulation, all desired and interference channels are generated, respectively, based on the deterministic LOS and spatially correlated Rician fading.
+In particular, each desired channel link is generated based on the LOS channel model given in (\ref{eq.1}) with the LOS path loss provided in Table \ref{table.para}.
+Also, all interference channels (both inter- and intra-LIS interference) stem from device-specific spatially correlated Rician fading channels as given by (\ref{eq.2}) with the LOS and NLOS path loss provided in Table \ref{table.para}.
 According to the 3GPP model in \cite{ref.LTE2017TR25996}, the existence of a LOS path depends on the distance from the transmitter and receiver.
 The probability of a LOS is then given by

 where ${d_{lnjk}}$ is the distance in meters between device $j$ at LIS $l$ and the center of the LIS unit $k$ part of LIS $n$, and ${d_{\rm{C}}}$ denotes the cutoff point, which is assumed to be $10$ m, as in \cite{ref.Jung2018lisul}.
 The Rician factor, $\kappa_{lnjk}$, is calculated according to ${d_{lnjk}}$, as per Table \ref{table.para}.